The yen soared to its highest in 17 months against the dollar as sentiment in stock and commodity markets soured, with crude oil retreating.

-The dollar weakened against a basket of currencies on Wednesday after the release of the FOMC minutes from its December meeting.
+The U.S. dollar eased against a basket of major currencies on Monday after the release of soft U.S. data.

 The dollar was on track for a weekly gain of over 1 percent against a basket of currencies after several Fed officials gave hawkish signals.

 The dollar climbed for a fifth straight day against a basket of major currencies, on track for its best streak in almost a year.

 The dollar rose to a one-week high against a basket of currencies, boosted by hawkish comments by U.S. Federal Reserve officials.

 The yen and the Swiss franc rose while the euro fell after explosions in Brussels spurred inflows into safe-haven currencies and assets.